Independent Evaluation · RFP 902732 · FY2020–FY2026

 Performance & benchmark

 The pool's book yield climbed from under 1% to 4.18%.
 But book yield is an accounting figure: it trailed the County's own benchmark by 54–84 bps in FY2023–FY2024, and it can't show the mark-to-market reality underneath.
-The number that would — a true total return — is published by neither Alameda nor any peer pool we surveyed.
+The number that would show it, a true total return, is published by neither Alameda nor any peer pool we surveyed.

 Reported book yield vs. stated benchmark and reference rates